Mohammed-Faizzzz/TravelBuddy/README.md

 Future extensions include:
 - an explore page where popular itineraries are displayed for users to consider (based on their searches)
-- collaboration with friends/sharing itineraries with friends to plan a trip together
+- collaboration with friends/sharing itineraries with friends to plan a trip together (WIP)
 - making using of APIs available to also suggest flight tickets and accomodations according to the user's preference